firebase/extensions/firestore-counter/PREINSTALL.md

 After installing this extension, you'll need to:

 - Update your [database security rules](https://firebase.google.com/docs/rules).
-- Set up a [scheduled function](https://firebase.google.com/docs/functions/schedule-functions) to regularly call the aggregator function, which is created by this extension and monitors the extension's workload.
+- Set up a [scheduled function](https://firebase.google.com/docs/functions/schedule-functions) to regularly call the controllerCore function, which is created by this extension and monitors the extension's workload.
 - Install the provided [Counter SDK](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts) in your app.
 You can then use this library in your code to specify your document path and increment values.

 Detailed information for these post-installation tasks are provided after you install this extension.